Storidge/cio-user-docs/integrations/prometheus.md

     static_configs:
     - targets: ['192.168.3.51:16995']
 ```

-Once this configuration is done, Prometheus can be initialized.
+<h2>Monitor Storidge cluster metrics</h2>

-3. Verify that Prometheus is collecting data about CIO:
+Start Prometheus to watch the exporter.
+Verify that Prometheus is collecting data:

 ![Prometheus Dashboard](https://i.imgur.com/r1C4GBI.png)

-4. To establish a proper monitoring solution, we recommend using Grafana with Prometheus.
-[Here is a link to our sample Grafana JSON dashboard.](https://grafana.com/grafana/dashboards/11359)
+To establish a proper monitoring solution, we recommend using Grafana with Prometheus.
+[See our example Grafana dashboard.](https://grafana.com/grafana/dashboards/11359)

 ![Grafana Dashboard](https://i.imgur.com/94DZSg7.png)

-## Exported Metrics
+## Exported metrics

-The following cluster information is available for reference on each of the nodes.
-The ContainerIO API refreshes metrics once per ten seconds.
+The following cluster stats are available on each of the nodes.
+The Storidge API refreshes metrics every ten seconds.

 | Exported Cluster Data | Description |
 |---|---|